 In January 2003, the FASB issued FIN No. 46, "Consolidation of Variable Interest Entities."
 FIN No. 46 addresses the requirements for business enterprises to consolidate related entities, for which they do not have controlling interests through voting or other rights, if they are determined to be the primary beneficiary as a result of variable economic interests.
 Transfers to a qualifying special purpose entity are not subject to this interpretation.
 In December 2003, the FASB issued a complete replacement of FIN No. 46 (FIN No. 46R), which clarified certain complexities and generally requires adoption no later than March 31, 2004 for all entities other than special purpose entities under previous guidance.
-The Company is currently evaluating the impact of adopting FIN No. 46R.
+The adoption of FIN No. 46R will not have a material impact on the Company's consolidated earnings, financial position, or cash flows.